rocketbear27/octo-turbo/README.md

 ![forking](https://cdn.glitch.com/c16530b3-dd93-4a57-936e-b6d47ae27437%2FCapture3.PNG?1533681765110)

-Please clone the repo on your machine
+Then clone your version of this repo on to your own machine:
-*Outdated

 ``` code
 > git clone https://github.com/username/octo-turbo.git